ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 Allowed values for Network Configuration:
 1. Head node in a public subnet and compute fleet in a private subnet
 2. Head node and compute fleet in the same public subnet Network Configuration [Head node in a public subnet and compute fleet in a private subnet]:
 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized Creating CloudFormation stack...
 Do not leave the terminal until the process has finished.
 ```

-If there is an error regarding a failed authorization, there may have been an issue in setting up your policies, make sure you have created the 3 policies correctly.
+If the command reports an authorization failure, one of the policies was likely misconfigured.
+Verify that all three policies were created correctly.

 ### Final Cluster Configurations

-Opening cluster-config.yaml, add the line `CustomAmi: <ParaTools-Pro-ami-id>` under the Image section.
-Replacing <ParaTools-Pro-ami-id> with the AMI you obtained in the prior section.
+Open `cluster-config.yaml` and add `CustomAmi: <ParaTools-Pro-ami-id>` under the `Image` section, replacing `<ParaTools-Pro-ami-id>` with the AMI ID obtained in the prior section:

 ```
 Image:
       Os: ubuntu2204
       CustomAmi: <ParaTools-Pro-ami-id>
 ```

-Furthermore, if you want to be able to RDP/DCV into the head node, then add the "DCV enabled" section as shown:
+To enable RDP/DCV access to the head node, add the following `Dcv` block:

 ```
 HeadNode:
   Dcv: